openshift-kni/cnf-features-deploy/README.md

 # Overview

-This repo contains example kustomize configs used to installed openshift features required for CNF workloads and a e2e functional test suite used to verify cnf related features.
+This repo contains example kustomize configs used to installed openshift features required for CNF workloads and a e2e functional test suite used to verify CNF related features.

 ## Contributing kustomize configs

 All kustomize configs should be entirely declarative in nature.
-This means no bash plugin modules performing imparative tasks.
+This means no bash plugin modules performing imperative tasks.
 Features should be installed simply by posting manifests to the cluster.
 After posting manifests, determining when the cluster has converged on those manifests successully should be observable.

 ## Usage

 ### Prerequisites

-- You need a running OCP 4.4 cluster and a valid KUBECONFIG.
+- You need a running OCP 4.4 (or later) cluster and a valid KUBECONFIG.
 - You need at least one node with the `node-role.kubernetes.io/worker-cnf=""` label and a `MachineConfigPool` matching `worker-cnf` machine configurations
 - You need to install `jq` (a command line tool for parsing JSON) on the local machine.